Characterization of Logarithmic Fekete Critical Configurations of at Most Six Points in All Dimensions: Results for points

 Table \ref{tab:solutions_permutations_n6} shows the critical configurations identified for six points and the size of each orbit by conjugation.
 There are still 90 solutions remaining to match the 938 expected solutions.
 As we show in the next section, this is because ``Complex 1'' has multiplicity greater than one.
 This, together with the value of expected number of solutions, implies that ``Complex 1'' has multiplicity exactly two, and that we have found all critical configurations for six points.

-\subsection{Multiplicity of ``Complex 1''}
+\subsubsection{Multiplicity of ``Complex 1''}

-\begin{proposition}[{\cite[Theorem 5.1]{hartshorne2013algebraic}}] Consider a polynomial ideal $I \subset \mathbb{Q}[x_1,\ldots,x_m]$, generated by polynomials $\{ g_1, \ldots, g_r \}$.
+\begin{proposition}[{\cite[Theorem 5.1]{hartshorne2013algebraic}}] Consider an ideal $I \subset \mathbb{Q}[x_1,\ldots,x_m]$, generated by polynomials $\{ g_1, \ldots, g_r \}$.
 Define the Jacobian matrix of the ideal generators as: Let $\hat{x}$ be a solution to the system of equations associated with the ideal generators.
 This solution has multiplicity greater than one, if and only if, the matrix $J(\hat{x})$ is rank deficient. \end{proposition}

 For ``Complex 1'', $J(\hat{x},\hat{z})$ has size $30 \times 51$ and rank 29.
 This implies that ``Complex 1'' has multiplicity greater than one, as we wanted to prove.
 Calculations are done with \emph{M2} code \emph{solMultiplicty.m2}.